-There are several methods for looking at variables and calculating their values:
+There are several methods for looking at variables and calculating their values.
+These methods are suitable for basic debugging:

 - Tooltip watch-in the editor window-provides the simplest way of viewing the value of a variable or more complex expressions.
 Just point at the variable with the mouse pointer.
 The value is displayed next to the variable. - The Auto window displays a useful selection of variables and expressions in, or near, the current statement.
 The window is automatically updated when execution stops. - The Locals window displays the local variables, that is, auto variables and function parameters for the active function.
 The window is automatically updated when execution stops. - The Watch window allows you to monitor the values of C-SPY expressions and variables.
 The window is automatically updated when execution stops. - The Live Watch window repeatedly samples and displays the values of expressions while your application is executing.
 Variables in the expressions must be statically located, such as global variables. - The Statics window displays the values of variables with static storage duration.
-The window is automatically updated when execution stops. - The Macro Quicklaunch window and the Quick Watch window give you precise control over when to evaluate an expression.
+The window is automatically updated when execution stops.